awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/view-projects.md

 You can get a list of Amazon Lookout for Vision projects and information about individual projects from the console or by using the AWS SDK\.

+**Note**
+The list of projects is eventually consistent\.
+If you create or delete a project, you might have to wait a short while before the projects list is up to date\.

 ## Viewing your projects \(console\)<a name="view-projects-console"></a>

 Perform the steps in the following procedure to view your projects in the console\.